Copper deficiency: Zinc toxicity

-Increased consumption of zinc is another cause of copper deficiency.
+Increased zinc consumption is another cause of copper deficiency.
 Zinc is often used for the prevention or treatment of common colds and sinusitis (inflammation of sinuses due to an infection), ulcers, sickle cell disease, celiac disease, memory impairment, and acne.
 Zinc is found in many common vitamin supplements and is also found in denture creams.
 Recently, several cases of copper deficiency myeloneuropathy were found to be caused by prolonged use of denture creams containing high quantities of zinc.
-A literature review found two cases of copper deficiency myelopathy secondary to parenteral zinc supplementation during chronic dialysis.

 Metallic zinc is the core of all United States currency coins, including copper-coated pennies.
-People who ingest a large number of coins will have elevated zinc levels, leading to zinc-toxicity-induced copper deficiency and the associated neurological symptoms.
+People who ingest many coins will have elevated zinc levels, leading to zinc-toxicity-induced copper deficiency and the associated neurological symptoms.
 This was the case for a 57-year-old woman diagnosed with schizophrenia.
-The woman consumed over 600 coins, and started to show neurological symptoms such as unsteady gait and mild ataxia.
+The woman consumed over 600 coins and started to show neurological symptoms such as unsteady gait and mild ataxia.

 Hereditary disorders

 Menkes disease is a congenital disease that is a cause of copper deficiency.
 Menkes disease is a hereditary condition caused by a defective gene involved with the metabolism of copper in the body.
-Menkes disease involves a wide variety of symptoms including floppy muscle tone, seizures, abnormally low temperatures, and a peculiar steel color hair that feels very rough.
-Menkes disease is usually a fatal disease with most children dying within the first ten years of life.
+Menkes disease has a wide variety of symptoms including floppy muscle tone, seizures, abnormally low body temperature, and a peculiar steel color hair that feels very rough.
+Menkes disease is usually fatal, with the majority of affected children dying within the first ten years of life.